yellows8/ctr-httpwn/README.md

 Config data is stored under the same directory as the .3dsx:
 * "server_config.xml": The config downloaded from the server is written to here every time the config is successfully downloaded.
 If downloading config from the server fails, ctr-httpwn allows using this cached config if you want. ctr-httpwn checks for the existence of this file to determine whether to display the {read the documentation} message at startup.
-* "user_config.xml": This is the optional user_config.
-This is parsed the exact same way as the server config, however note that the "incompatsysver_message" element's text isn't displayed.
+* "user_config/": This directory contains the optional user_config .xml files.
+These are parsed the exact same way as the server config, however note that the "incompatsysver_message" element's text isn't displayed.
+The "user_config.xml" file from the same directory as the .3dsx is automatically moved into this directory("user_config.xml" was the fixed filepath for user_config pre-v1.2 ctr-httpwn).
 * "user_nim_rootcertchain_rootca.der": When this exists, this cert is used for adding to the NIM RootCertChains instead of the built-in ctr-httpwn cert.
-Do not use this unless you changed the NetUpdateSOAP new_url or disabled the NetUpdateSOAP targeturl, via user_config.xml.
+Do not use this unless you changed the NetUpdateSOAP new_url or disabled the NetUpdateSOAP targeturl, via user_config.

 # Exploit details